-Customised meal packages are available, starting from $888 for 10 meals (one meal per week).
+Customised meal packages are available, too!
 The package includes a complimentary consultation with a dietitian or nutritionist.
 Meals are created based on these themes: detox, diabetes, blood pressure and cholesterol, weight management, digestion, fatigue, sports performance, sleep and immunity.
 Delivery charges apply.

 Where: #B1-06 Palais Renaissance

 Open: 9am to 3pm, 5pm to 9pm daily